NgTrThanh/IrishScottishShipMap/README.md

    Once the container is running, you can access the web application in your browser:

    - Open your web browser.
-   - Visit `http://localhost:8034` to view the AISHub web application.
+   - Visit `http://localhost:8034` to view the web application.

 5. **Using the Application**